jwells131313/dargo/README.md

 ```

 The following code shows the binding of the validation service and a service in the
-_user/protected_ (example.ProtectedNamespace) namespace.
+_user/protected_ namespace along with some other services.
 The interesting thing to note about
-that is that since the validation service is bound at the same time as the service in
+it is that since the validation service is bound at the same time as the service in
 the protected namespace the validator is NOT run, and therefor the service is allowed in.
 However, after that the Validator is run for all Bind/Unbind operations.